CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab31.md

 1. After you've replaced the placeholders, use the **CTRL+S** command to save your changes and then use the **CTRL+Q** command to close the code editor while keeping the cloud shell command line open.

 ## Task 4: Write code to connect to your project and chat with your model

+In this task, you will extend the client app by writing code that submits prompts, generates images through the DALL-E model, and saves results locally.

 > **Tip**: As you add code, be sure to maintain the correct indentation.